Cheekwood Summer Camp COVID-19 Information for Guardians

-Welcome to Cheekwood Summer Camp 2020!
-We realize this year has been difficult for many and we look forward to welcoming campers back to Cheekwood for learning, creative expression, and exploration.
+Welcome to Cheekwood Summer Camp 2021!
+We look forward to welcoming campers back to Cheekwood for learning, creative expression, and exploration.
 Please take a moment to read through the information below, which details the policies and procedures which have been put in place to keep campers and Cheekwood staff safe.
 Some elements of camp will look different than you’ve seen in the past, so even if you are a seasoned Cheekwood camper, there will be information that pertains to you.

 • Campers are to wear masks inside buildings and when instructed by camp staff.
 When outside with enough space, campers will be able to remove their masks.